 Families rarely spend time together, even when stuck under the same roof.
 People often sit in front of their laptops or phones, fixated on their technology.
 Instead, they should be with those closest to them.
 To break people out of it, write a handwritten note telling each household member why you love them.
 Slip the note under their bedroom or office door to help make them feel special.
 If someone heads out the door to work or school, you can slip the message in a lunch bag.

 There are countless forums where people share how they’re struggling.
 Instead of sharing what’s going wrong in life, be the person who shares their experience of how they overcame a big challenge in life.
 Doing this can help give people hope.
 By letting people know that there is a way out of their struggles, they’ll learn the tools and skills to get themselves out of the chaos.
+Share your life lessons with the world so people can heal.

 10. Spend Time With Friends and Family